The Sanitation Issue

-Many of our Singaporean volunteers were surprised to find that there are no toilets in the villages!
 The lack of proper sanitation leads to poor health and a lack of human dignity.
-Imagine the embarrassment for a young woman having to squat behind a bush instead of going to a proper toilet.
+Imagine the embarrassment for a young woman having to squat behind a bush instead of using a proper toilet in privacy.

 Health is important to those who rely on physical strength to earn money, hence we focus on two other areas: water and sanitation.
 OHF builds a 1.5m deep pit toilets for needy families that do not have access to proper sanitation.
 Priority is given to families with single women and children.

 The cost of building a proper toilet can take a poor villager’s full year of income.
 You can make a donation of $800 to donate a toilet to 1 family in need, and make a difference to their living standard.